Medieval Limassol Castle

 A Prominent Historical and Architectural Landmark in Cyprus

-Medieval Limassol Castle, a prominent historical and architectural landmark in Cyprus, boasts a rich history intertwined with various cultural and political shifts.
-Situated in the heart of Limassol, this fortress has witnessed the rise and fall of empires, serving as a strategic military stronghold, a prison, and a symbol of power through centuries.
+Medieval Limassol Castle is a key historical and architectural landmark in Cyprus.
+Located in the heart of Limassol, this fortress has witnessed the rise and fall of empires.
+It served as a military stronghold, a prison, and a symbol of power throughout the centuries.

 The Marriage of Richard to Berengaria of Navarre

 The origins of Limassol Castle date back to the Byzantine period, around the 10th century.
-It is believed that the current structure was built on the remnants of an earlier Byzantine fortress.
-The castle gained historical prominence in 1191 when King Richard the Lionheart of England captured it during his campaign in the Third Crusade.
-The marriage of Richard to Berengaria of Navarre took place here, and she was crowned Queen of England in the castle’s chapel, marking a significant event in its history.
+The current structure likely stands on the remains of an earlier Byzantine fortress.
+In 1191, King Richard the Lionheart of England captured the castle during the Third Crusade.
+He married Berengaria of Navarre here, and she was crowned Queen of England in the castle’s chapel.
+This event marked a significant moment in the castle’s history.

 A Critical Point of Defence

-During the Lusignan period (1192-1489), the castle underwent significant renovations and expansions.
-The Lusignans, a Frankish dynasty that ruled Cyprus, fortified the structure, making it an essential part of the island’s defences.
-The castle’s strategic location near the coast made it a critical point of defence against naval invasions and pirate raids.
+During the Lusignan period (1192–1489), the castle underwent major renovations and expansions.
+The Lusignans, a Frankish dynasty ruling Cyprus, fortified the structure.
+Its strategic coastal location made it a key defence point against naval invasions and pirate raids.

 Limassol Castle